trzy/Supermodel/Docs/README.txt

     Description:    Sets the input system.
 This is only available on Windows, where the default is 'dinput' (DirectInput).
 SDL is used for all other platforms.
-Valid input systems are:
+Valid choices for <s> are:

                         dinput      DirectInput.
                         xinput      XInput